rohityadav-sas/Music-Player/README.md

 6. Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
+See the [LICENSE](./LICENSE) file for details.

-## Acknowledgments
+## Contributing

-Icons provided by FontAwesome.
-Song thumbnails sourced from assets/thumbnails.
-Songs sourced from assets/songs.
+Contributions are welcome!
+Please feel free to submit a Pull Request.